How to Get Medical Courier Contracts

 - Local business networking groups: BNI groups, chamber of commerce events, and small business meetups can connect you with healthcare facility managers who need courier services.

-- Other couriers: Build relationships with other independent couriers.
+- Other couriers: This one surprises people.
+Build relationships with other independent couriers.
 When they have more work than they can handle, they refer it out.
-Be the person they refer to.
+Be the person they think of first.

 What You Need Before Applying for Contracts

-Before you start reaching out, make sure you have everything ready.
+Before you start reaching out, get your paperwork in order.
+We can't stress this enough.
+When someone applies to work with us and they don't have their insurance or certs ready, the conversation stops right there.
 Showing up prepared separates you from 90% of other applicants.
 If you need help with any of these, see our guide to becoming an independent medical courier.

 - LLC or sole proprietorship registration